gvwilson/thirdbit/src/fiction/iffy/index.md

 the machines couldn't watch the whole world all the time, but anything too big or moving too quickly ran the risk of being fried from orbit.
-A handful of light, slow-moving aircraft still took tested their luck here and there, but for most people, flying had become the stuff of dreams.
+A handful of light, slow-moving aircraft still tested their luck here and there, but for most people, flying had become the stuff of dreams.
 Iffy spent every moment she could studying the drone through a high-powered monocular.